bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/43-Mark.md

 ^29^ When his disciples heard this, they came and took up his corpse and laid it in a tomb.

 ^30^ The apostles gathered themselves together to Jesus, and they told him all things, whatever they had done, and whatever they had taught. ^31^ He said to them, “Come away into a deserted place, and rest awhile.”
-For there were many coming and going, and they had no leisure so much as to eat. ^32^ They went away in the boat to a deserted place by themselves. ^33^ They^*^ saw them going, and many recognised him and ran there on foot from all the cities.
+For there were many coming and going, and they had no leisure so much as to eat. ^32^ They went away in the boat to a deserted place by themselves. ^33^ They^^ saw them going, and many recognised him and ran there on foot from all the cities.
 They arrived before them and came together to him. ^34^ Jesus came out, saw a great multitude, and he had compassion on them because they were like sheep without a shepherd; and he began to teach them many things. ^35^ When it was late in the day, his disciples came to him and said, “This place is deserted, and it is late in the day. ^36^ Send them away, that they may go into the surrounding country and villages and buy themselves bread, for they have nothing to eat.”
 ^[6:33 TR reads “The multitudes” instead of “They”]

 ^37^ But he answered them, “You give them something to eat.”

-They asked him, “Shall we go and buy two hundred denarii^*^ worth of bread and give them something to eat?”
+They asked him, “Shall we go and buy two hundred denarii^^ worth of bread and give them something to eat?”
 ^[6:37 200 denarii was about 7 or 8 months wages for an agricultural labourer.]

 ^38^ He said to them, “How many loaves do you have?
 Go see.”

 When they knew, they said, “Five, and two fish.”

-^39^ He commanded them that everyone should sit down in groups on the green grass. ^40^ They sat down in ranks, by hundreds and by fifties. ^41^ He took the five loaves and the two fish; and looking up to heaven, he blessed and broke the loaves, and he gave to his disciples to set before them, and he divided the two fish amongst them all. ^42^ They all ate and were filled. ^43^ They took up twelve baskets full of broken pieces and also of the fish. ^44^ Those who ate the loaves were^*^ five thousand men.
+^39^ He commanded them that everyone should sit down in groups on the green grass. ^40^ They sat down in ranks, by hundreds and by fifties. ^41^ He took the five loaves and the two fish; and looking up to heaven, he blessed and broke the loaves, and he gave to his disciples to set before them, and he divided the two fish amongst them all. ^42^ They all ate and were filled. ^43^ They took up twelve baskets full of broken pieces and also of the fish. ^44^ Those who ate the loaves were^^ five thousand men.
 ^[6:44 TR adds “about”]

 ^45^ Immediately he made his disciples get into the boat and go ahead to the other side, to Bethsaida, while he himself sent the multitude away. ^46^ After he had taken leave of them, he went up the mountain to pray.

-^47^ When evening had come, the boat was in the middle of the sea, and he was alone on the land. ^48^ Seeing them distressed in rowing, for the wind was contrary to them, about the fourth watch of the night he came to them, walking on the sea; ^*^ and he would have passed by them, ^49^ but they, when they saw him walking on the sea, supposed that it was a ghost, and cried out; ^50^ for they all saw him and were troubled.
+^47^ When evening had come, the boat was in the middle of the sea, and he was alone on the land. ^48^ Seeing them distressed in rowing, for the wind was contrary to them, about the fourth watch of the night he came to them, walking on the sea; ^^ and he would have passed by them, ^49^ but they, when they saw him walking on the sea, supposed that it was a ghost, and cried out; ^50^ for they all saw him and were troubled.
 But he immediately spoke with them and said to them, “Cheer up!
 It is I!+ 6:50 or, “I AM!”
 Don’t be afraid.” ^51^ He got into the boat with them; and the wind ceased, and they were very amazed amongst themselves, and marvelled; ^52^ for they hadn’t understood about the loaves, but their hearts were hardened.
 ^[6:48 See Job 9:8]

-^53^ When they had crossed over, they came to land at Gennesaret and moored to the shore. ^54^ When they had come out of the boat, immediately the people recognised him, ^55^ and ran around that whole region, and began to bring those who were sick on their mats to where they heard he was. ^56^ Wherever he entered—into villages, or into cities, or into the country—they laid the sick in the marketplaces and begged him that they might just touch the fringe^*^ of his garment; and as many as touched him were made well.
+^53^ When they had crossed over, they came to land at Gennesaret and moored to the shore. ^54^ When they had come out of the boat, immediately the people recognised him, ^55^ and ran around that whole region, and began to bring those who were sick on their mats to where they heard he was. ^56^ Wherever he entered—into villages, or into cities, or into the country—they laid the sick in the marketplaces and begged him that they might just touch the fringe^^ of his garment; and as many as touched him were made well.
 ^[6:56 or, tassel]

 # 7
 ^1^ Then the Pharisees and some of the scribes gathered together to him, having come from Jerusalem. ^2^ Now when they saw some of his disciples eating bread with defiled, that is unwashed, hands, they found fault. ^3^ (For the Pharisees and all the Jews don’t eat unless they wash their hands and forearms, holding to the tradition of the elders. ^4^ They don’t eat when they come from the marketplace unless they bathe themselves, and there are many other things which they have received to hold to: washings of cups, pitchers, bronze vessels, and couches.) ^5^ The Pharisees and the scribes asked him, “Why don’t your disciples walk according to the tradition of the elders, but eat their bread with unwashed hands?”

-^6^ He answered them, “Well did Isaiah prophesy of you hypocrites, as it is written, ‘This people honours me with their lips, but their heart is far from me. ^7^ They worship me in vain, teaching as doctrines the commandments of men.’^*^
+^6^ He answered them, “Well did Isaiah prophesy of you hypocrites, as it is written, ‘This people honours me with their lips, but their heart is far from me. ^7^ They worship me in vain, teaching as doctrines the commandments of men.’^^
 ^[7:7 Isaiah 29:13 ]

-^8^ “For you set aside the commandment of God, and hold tightly to the tradition of men—the washing of pitchers and cups, and you do many other such things.” ^9^ He said to them, “Full well do you reject the commandment of God, that you may keep your tradition. ^10^ For Moses said, ‘Honour your father and your mother;’^*^ and, ‘He who speaks evil of father or mother, let him be put to death.’+ 7:10 Exodus 21:17; Leviticus 20:9 ^11^ But you say, ‘If a man tells his father or his mother, “Whatever profit you might have received from me is Corban,”’”+ 7:11 Corban is a Hebrew word for an offering devoted to God. that is to say, given to God, ^12^ “then you no longer allow him to do anything for his father or his mother, ^13^ making void the word of God by your tradition which you have handed down.
+^8^ “For you set aside the commandment of God, and hold tightly to the tradition of men—the washing of pitchers and cups, and you do many other such things.” ^9^ He said to them, “Full well do you reject the commandment of God, that you may keep your tradition. ^10^ For Moses said, ‘Honour your father and your mother;’^^ and, ‘He who speaks evil of father or mother, let him be put to death.’+ 7:10 Exodus 21:17; Leviticus 20:9 ^11^ But you say, ‘If a man tells his father or his mother, “Whatever profit you might have received from me is Corban,”’”+ 7:11 Corban is a Hebrew word for an offering devoted to God. that is to say, given to God, ^12^ “then you no longer allow him to do anything for his father or his mother, ^13^ making void the word of God by your tradition which you have handed down.
 You do many things like this.”
 ^[7:10 Exodus 20:12; Deuteronomy 5:16]

-^14^ He called all the multitude to himself and said to them, “Hear me, all of you, and understand. ^15^ There is nothing from outside of the man that going into him can defile him; but the things which proceed out of the man are those that defile the man. ^16^ If anyone has ears to hear, let him hear!”^*^
+^14^ He called all the multitude to himself and said to them, “Hear me, all of you, and understand. ^15^ There is nothing from outside of the man that going into him can defile him; but the things which proceed out of the man are those that defile the man. ^16^ If anyone has ears to hear, let him hear!”^^
 ^[7:16 NU omits verse 16.]

 ^17^ When he had entered into a house away from the multitude, his disciples asked him about the parable. ^18^ He said to them, “Are you also without understanding?
-Don’t you perceive that whatever goes into the man from outside can’t defile him, ^19^ because it doesn’t go into his heart, but into his stomach, then into the latrine, making all foods clean?”^*^ ^20^ He said, “That which proceeds out of the man, that defiles the man. ^21^ For from within, out of the hearts of men, proceed evil thoughts, adulteries, sexual sins, murders, thefts, ^22^ covetings, wickedness, deceit, lustful desires, an evil eye, blasphemy, pride, and foolishness. ^23^ All these evil things come from within and defile the man.”
+Don’t you perceive that whatever goes into the man from outside can’t defile him, ^19^ because it doesn’t go into his heart, but into his stomach, then into the latrine, making all foods clean?”^^ ^20^ He said, “That which proceeds out of the man, that defiles the man. ^21^ For from within, out of the hearts of men, proceed evil thoughts, adulteries, sexual sins, murders, thefts, ^22^ covetings, wickedness, deceit, lustful desires, an evil eye, blasphemy, pride, and foolishness. ^23^ All these evil things come from within and defile the man.”
 ^[7:19 NU ends Jesus’ direct quote and question after “latrine”, ending the verse with “Thus he declared all foods clean. ]

 ^24^ From there he arose and went away into the borders of Tyre and Sidon.
 He entered into a house and didn’t want anyone to know it, but he couldn’t escape notice. ^25^ For a woman whose little daughter had an unclean spirit, having heard of him, came and fell down at his feet. ^26^ Now the woman was a Greek, a Syrophoenician by race.
 She begged him that he would cast the demon out of her daughter. ^27^ But Jesus said to her, “Let the children be filled first, for it is not appropriate to take the children’s bread and throw it to the dogs.”